junissen/ESCI8980_FinalProject/README.md

 Programs blank_calculate and Age_calculation will run.
 After these have finished, you will be prompted with the following:

 ```
 Into what file should the age data be written?
-Please include file formate (i.e. xlsx):
+Please include file format (i.e. xlsx):
 ```
 For the example included, input age_spreadsheet_table.xlsx.
 This is the common format for U-Th spreadsheets and allows you to continue adding dates as you process them.
 ```